 The Honourable Member for the Rivers Division referred to the fact that if it was a case of man-power, and the need arose, he had no doubt in his own mind that Nigeria would make her contribution.
 Well, we have evidence of that already.
-The eagerness with which the people-young men-in all parts of the country have come forward and volunteered their services is indeed most gratifying.
+The eagerness with which the people-voung men-in all parts of the country have come forward and volunteered their services is indeed most gratifying.
 This Resolution is but one of a very large number which have been passed in Nigeria, and which have been received by you, Sir, from every corner of our country; let there be no mistake about it, these expressions are not mere lip service; they are not mere words: they register a fixed determination on the part of the whole of Nigeria to do its utmost to support His Majesty's Government in the prosecution of this war, and to bring it to a successful conclusion as soon as may be.
-These expressions also, I feel, register a desire and a willingness of the people of Nigeria to make any sacrifice on their parts which may be necessary to bring the war to a successful afterwards.
-The only reason for introducing this Resolution, Sir, is that Government should be prepared with an approved policy in certain eventualities.
+These expressions also, I feel, register a desire and a willingness of the people of Nigeria to make any sacrifice on their parts which may be necessary to bring the war to a successful conclusion.